rhinoed/CIT93-Fall23-pub/w8/README.md

 ```
 #### Conclusion
 JavaScripts implementations of asyc funtions is very different from what I'm use to in Swift.
 So it was a challenge, but starting to use it here should help me when we cover it.

+#### Bugs

+Fixed these bugs:

+- [x] Issue with modal edit form not providing validation

+- [x] Unexpected output when deleting while modal window is diplayed

+- [x] Issue with form submit button being disabled when all fields were filled